Cedric-Boucher/Windows-Process-Logger/README.md

 - Time since last user activity.
 - Changes in the lock status of the logged in user.
 - Changes in the logged in user

+Yeah it only works on Windows, sorry Linux and MacOS users